tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation

-The find mechanism is facilitated by `ModelManager`.
+The `find` mechanism is facilitated by `ModelManager`.
 It implements `ModelManager#updateFilteredPersonList(Predicate predicate)` which allow users to find patients in ClinicMate.

 These operations are exposed in the `Model` interface as `Model#updateFilteredPersonList(Predicate predicate)`.
-`predicate` takes in a `IdentityCardNumberMatchesPredicate` to filter the list of patients.
+The `predicate` argument takes in a `IdentityCardNumberMatchesPredicate` to filter the list of patients.

-Given below is an example usage scenario and how the find mechanism behaves at each step.
+Given below is an example usage scenario and how the `find` mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.